godotengine/godot-docs/classes/class_editorplugin.rst

 When your plugin is deactivated, make sure to remove your custom control with :ref:`remove_control_from_docks()<class_EditorPlugin_method_remove_control_from_docks>` and free it with :ref:`Node.queue_free()<class_Node_method_queue_free>`.

 Optionally, you can specify a shortcut parameter.
-When pressed, this shortcut will toggle the dock's visibility once it's moved to the bottom panel (this shortcut does not affect the dock otherwise).
-See the default editor bottom panel shortcuts in the Editor Settings for inspiration.
-Per convention, they all use :kbd:`Alt` modifier.
+When pressed, this shortcut will open and focus the dock.

 .. rst-class:: classref-item-separator